 A few days after reaching Mars, InSight also took its first selfie.
 The image shows the lander's dock and solar panels plus its weather sensor booms, science instruments and UHF antenna on top of the lander.

 InSight — which stands for Interior Exploration using Seismic Investigations, Geodesy and Heat Transport — will stay put, unlike the rovers.
-It will place a seismometer and heat probe on Mars in an effort to gain a better understanding of the planet's interior, including its core.
+In addition to its seismometer, it will also place a heat probe on Mars in early January, all in an effort to gain a better understanding of the planet's interior, including its core.
 This, it's hoped, will offer some details about how the planets of the inner solar system — Mercury, Venus, Earth and Mars — formed.

 InSight's mission is expected to last at least two years.